 Related Post: What To Include In A Will – A Simple Checklist

-Given the current situation you are in, you probably don’t want your Ex having control over your finances or your health, and you certainly don’t want him or her being the beneficiary of your assets.
+Given the current situation you are in, you probably don’t want your Ex having control over your finances or your health.
+And you certainly don’t want him or her to be the beneficiary of your assets.

-All those designations could be easily changed, but be sure to consult your divorce attorney before making changes if your divorce is still pending, as some changes are not allowed to be made until the divorce is final.
+All those designations could be easily changed.
+But be sure to consult your divorce attorney before making changes if your divorce is still pending.
+Some changes are not allowed to be made until the divorce is final.

 Not so fun fact: If you die while your divorce is still pending, your spouse could inherit all of your assets.